algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ### Perspective

-The game is in 3D, as we felt it was better suited to our case and our atmosphere.
-This will allow greater flexibility in creating interactive and dynamic game elements.
-So we will use 3D node and work in 3 dimensions.
+The game is in 3D, because we felt it was better suited to our case and our atmosphere.
+This will allow greater flexibility in the creation of interactive and dynamic game elements.
+We will therefore use a 3D node and work in 3 dimensions for all the animations, and in 2D for the interface.

 ### Game aspects